manpreetsingharora/blogging-next-app/README.md

 # blogging-next-app
 This is a blogging web application build using next.js.
-This is also my first git repository. author - manpreet singh arora
+This is also my first git repository.<br>
+Author - manpreet singh arora